rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

 As before, if you'd like to see more details (such as how the read length distribution has changed), you can see that [here](https://www.dropbox.com/s/bg6mzz6gawlpa7q/combined_filtered_fastqc.html).

-### Convert to FASTA and remove chimeric reads
+### Conversion to FASTA and removal of chimeric reads

 The next steps in the pipeline require the sequences to be in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format), which we will generate using this command (< 1 min on 1 CPU):

     run_fastq_to_fasta.pl -p 1 -o fasta_files filtered_reads/*fastq

-Note that this command removes any sequences containing "N" (a completely ambiguous base read), which is << 1% of the reads after the read filtering steps above.
+Note that this command removes any sequences containing "N" (a fully ambiguous base read), which is << 1% of the reads after the read filtering steps above.

-Now that we have FASTA files we can run the chimera filtering (~3 min on 1 CPU):
+Due to the alternating conserved and variable regions in the 16S gene, during PCR amplification, a strand that is partially extended in one cycle can act as a primer in a later cycle and anneal to a template in the wrong position.
+This is called a chimeric DNA molecule, and we want to remove these so as not to treat them as true DNA samples.
+This step is important for microbiome work, as otherwise these reads would be called as novel OTUs.
+In fact, it is likely that not all chimeric reads will be removed by this step.
+Using our sequences in FASTA files we can run the chimera filtering (~3 min on 1 CPU):

     chimeraFilter.pl -type 1 -thread 1 -db /home/shared/rRNA_db/Bacteria_RDP_trainset15_092015.udb fasta_files/*fasta

 See a more detailed description of this script [here](https://github.com/mlangill/microbiome_helper/wiki/Remove-chimeric-reads).

-This script will remove any reads called as chimeric or called ambiguously and output the remaining reads in the "non_chimeras" folder by default.
-This step is important for microbiome work since otherwise these reads would be called as novel OTUs (and in fact it is likely that not all chimeric reads will be removed by this step).
+This script will remove any reads called either ambiguously or as chimeric, and output the remaining reads in the "non_chimeras" folder by default.

 By default the logfile "chimeraFilter_log.txt" is generated containing the counts and percentages of reads filtered out for each sample.